pb111/Data-Cleaning-with-Python-and-Pandas/README.md

 # Data Cleaning with Python and Pandas

 In this project, I discuss useful techniques to clean a messy dataset with Python and Pandas.
+I discuss `principles of tidy data` and `signs of an untidy data`.
+I discuss EDA and present ways to deal with `outliers` and `missing and negative numerical values`.
+I discuss how to check for missing values with `ASSERT` statement.
+I present how to reshape data using the Pandas `melt()` function.

 ===============================================================================